 What is SimSched Direct Block Scheduler?

-It is possible to define multiple processing plants, stockpiles and waste dumps, respecting their capacities.
-It is also possible to set physical limits or force mining in certain regions by importing surfaces.
+SimSched allows you to define multiple processing plants, stockpiles and waste dumps, respecting their capacities.
+You can also set physical limits or force mining in certain regions by importing surfaces.

-The following video shows an introduction on SimSched, approaching technical concepts from Engineering.
+The following video shows an introduction to SimSched, approaching technical concepts from Engineering.

 What is SimSched Pit Optimizer?